JimLynx/Channel-Lead-Resources/README.md

 >
 > #### Images
 >
 > - I've decided not to use images, which would distract from the simple, direct communication of the information provided.
-The only images used are on the 404 and 500 error pages.
+Besides the main logo, the only other images used are on the 404 and 500 error pages.
 >
 > #### Design Choices
 >
 > - As the project developed, so did the learning of the Flask framework and knowledge of what could further be implemented.
 For this reason the initial wireframes differ from the final version as new pages, features and functionality were introduced in the process.
-> - TBA
+> - The Manage Users page and functionality has been added to enable further development at a later stage

 ---